mgk2014/PCMLAI-CAPSTONE2/README.md

     <img src="plots/Top10Features.png" alt="Top 10 features" width="600">

 - Further exploration was done with Randomized Search CV (50 models), and another model with top 10 contributing features.
-The Macro F1 scores of these experiments were very similar to results shared here.
+The Macro F1 scores of these experiments were slightly lower that what is shared here, however the ROC-AUC curves improved with an RF classifier with top 10 features only.
 The details are in the linked Jupyter notebook.

 - To help understand the contribution of various features to a single prediction, 'waterfall' library were used.
 Here it shows the contribution of features in prediction for a single alert by producing three different probability scores for BP, FP and TP [[0.10477976 0.42804762 0.46717262]] respectively, thus predicting the majority class i.e. True Positive, in this example.